whatyouhide/whatyouhide.github.io/content/uses.md

     *all the time*.
 It's the only place where I trust transportation, reviews, and opening times in most places around the world.
 I don't use it for directions much because I rarely drive when traveling.
 Apple Maps is nicer and doesn't drain battery, but here in Italy it's pretty much useless.
+Also, Google Maps recently (and *finally*) added support for custom icons and emojis for custom lists, so now this is also a good database of visited places for me—and restaurants, pubs, whatever.

   * [TripIt] is the place where I store all the info about the trips I do.
 Plane tickets, hotels, train tickets, parking, restaurant reservations, whatever.